dpwiese/flying-notes-vitepress/docs/cfi/foi/student-evaluation.md

     * Direct (when, where)
     * Indirect (why, how of objective)

+### Characteristics of effective questions

+* TBD

+### Types of questions to avoid

+* TBD

+### Answering learner questions

+* TBD

 ## Assessment of Piloting Ability

 * Evaluation refers to judging a learner's ability to perform a maneuver or procedure.
 * Evaluation of demonstrated ability during flight or maintenance instruction is based upon established standards of performance, suitably modified to apply to the learner's experience and stage of development as a pilot or mechanic.
 * When evaluating learner demonstrations of ability, the aviation instructor should keep the learner informed of progress.

 ## References